01Sample auditInspect the output

 Sample AI Operating Capability Audit.

-This sample shows the kind of artifact an audit can produce.
+This sample shows the kind of artifact and working first version an audit can produce.
 It uses a fictional client-prep workflow so the structure is visible without exposing private client material.

 02ScenarioRepeated work